koo5/new_shit/README.md

  lemon could find its use with semantic web stuff or attract smart semweb people. play with the dynamic menu aspects

-* help me think thru persistence. node deconstruction/construction. copying,pasting etc
+* help me think thru persistence. node deconstruction/construction. copying,pasting etc. update: persistence works

 * improve the user interaction with nodes or the context help "system"